mountain-pass/waychaser/README.md

 }
 ```

-In 3.x invoking an operation that doesn't exist returns undefined, allowing for simpler code, as follows
+In 3.x invoking an operation that doesn't exist returns `undefined`, allowing for simpler code, as follows

 ```js
 const resource = await apiResource.invoke(relationship)